 "EUROPE MENACED FRANCE, AND FRANCE MENACED PARIS"

--- Victor Hugo, Ninety-Three
+-- Victor Hugo, Ninety-Three and

--- Eric Hobsbawm's Age of Revolution, 1962, influenced this page.
+Eric Hobsbawm's The Age of Revolution, 1962, influenced this page.

-Its leaders took the extraordinary step of selling in small lots lands confiscated from the Church and émigré nobles so that peasants could buy them.
+When the Revolution seemed on the verge of defeat its leaders took the extraordinary step of selling in small lots lands confiscated from the Church and émigré nobles so that peasants could buy them.
 They'd never give them up, making counter-revolution impossible.

-• Industrialization requires low salaries: That, in turn, requires cheap food, mechanized agriculture and large estates.
+- Industrialization requires low salaries: That, in turn, requires cheap food, mechanized agriculture and large estates.
 In France, the family tenures due to the Revolution delayed such change until the 1960's.

-• Such land transfers did not appear everywhere, farmers fell into debt and holdings could become too small as heirs divided them, but they transformed France in a way that took place nowhere else.
+- Such land transfers did not appear everywhere, farmers fell into debt and holdings could become too small as heirs divided them, but they transformed France in a way that took place nowhere else.

 # # #

-The Battle of Jemappes, November 6, 1792 by Raymond Desvarreux-Larpenteur, 1913 / zoom
+The battle of Jemappes, November 6, 1792 by Raymond Desvarreux-Larpenteur, 1913 / zoom

 Barricade, rue de la Mortellerie, June 1848, by Ernest Meissonnier after a sketch made on the spot / zoom